 The Scotch Whisky Experience

-Rated Scotland’s Best Visitor Attraction for 13 years running, The Royal Yacht Britannia was Her Majesty The Queen’s floating palace for over 40 years.
+With a host of accolades to its name, The Royal Yacht Britannia was Queen’s Elizabeth II's floating palace for over 40 years.
 Sailing over 1,000,000 miles around the world, Britannia is now moored permanently beside Ocean Terminal in Leith.